harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/overrides-v2.md

 Harness has introduced an enhanced experience for service, environment, and infrastructure overrides in Continuous Delivery (CD).
 A new panel, **Overrides** is added in the **Deployments** section where you can override services, environments, and infrastructures.

-Overrides can defined at project, organization, and account levels.
+Overrides can be defined at project, organization, and account levels.

-When you create a new project or organization within an account, enable the account resource setting, **Enable Service Override V2** under **Account Settings > Account Resources > Continuous Deployment**.
+In **Account Settings > Account Resources > Continuous Deployment**, set the **Enable Service Override V2** to `true` for the enhanced overrides experience.

 :::info